Olical/propel/README.md

 You can then pass the result from `start-prepl!` through to `repl` which will start a standard REPL attached to the prepl you just created.
 This is what `propel.main` does for you, starts a prepl then a REPL using the returned data.

-> Only jvm, node, browser and figwheel will connect the stdio REPL to the prepl environment.
-The other ClojureScript environments will just start a regular Clojure JVM REPL.
-Some of the prepl environments are tricky (or impossible) to hook up without patching ClojureScript so I only implemented it for the most useful environments.

 Here's a fairly exhaustive example of the options map, `start-prepl!` and `repl` usage.

 ```clojure